multismell/MultiSmell/README.md

 | 26 | Xmlgraphics-batik | A Java-based toolkit for applications that handle images in the Scalable Vector Graphics format for various purposes |
 | 27 | Xmojo | JMX specification implementation |

+The source part of the dataset is available at the following URL [Data](https://zenodo.org/records/12604914)

 ## Results of MultiSmell
 ### RQ1
 The detailed assessment metrics values for each project and the confusion matrix.